JSuder-xx/photo-groove/README.md

             ( model, Cmd.none )
 ```

-- In the routing to children both the Function and the Message approaches are the same.
+- When routing to children (handling Url changes) both Function and the Message approaches require the same amount of code (when creating a helper for the Message case).

 #### **Asynchronous Workflows (Significant)**